Dr Trevor Rodgers-Gray

 Biography

+I am an Associate Professor of Social Work (Senior Lecturer), Senior Fellow of HE Advance SFHEA.
+I am care experienced (in both foster and residential care as a child).
 I joined the University of Bradford in January 2021.
 My previous position was at Bradford College as a social work lecturer (since April 2012) and Head of School for Social Care and Community Practice (since September 2019).
-As the Head of School I designed and gained validation and approval for the social work degree apprenticeship programme.
 Prior to this I was a social work lecturer at the University of Plymouth.
 I am a qualified and registered social worker, and member of BASW.
 My practice experience was largely working alongside young people.
 I worked at Barnardos as a social worker and then Childrens Service Manager.
-Before this I was at the City of York Council.
+Before this I was at the City of York Council working alongside Adults with Learning Disabilities.

 My research, academic and practice interests are diverse, and include the following: